First Nations Collaboration

 Our Focus

-ANCIENT WISDOM.
+ANCESTRAL WISDOM.
 FUTURE VISION.

 As project managers, we keep the Nation’s vision at the forefront, coordinating projects in ways that respect governance, decision-making, and community direction.
-We work with Nations to apply both Indigenous knowledge and Western science respectfully, guiding initiatives such as Access and Land Management Plans that lay the foundation for potential IPCA proposals.
+We also guide initiatives such as Access and Land Management Plans that lay the groundwork for proposed IPCA.

-- As project managers, we keep the Nation’s vision at the forefront, coordinating projects in ways that respect governance, decision-making, and community direction.
+- As Project Managers, we keep the Nation’s vision at the forefront, coordinating projects in ways that respect governance, decision-making, and community direction.
 We work with Nations to apply both Indigenous knowledge and Western science respectfully, guiding initiatives such as Access and Land Management Plans that lay the foundation for potential IPCA proposals.

-- Partnering on safe community infrastructure, from NAC Dam Safety Review to the Tsal’alh Spill Surge Project, as well as Nation-led facilities like the Tzeachten Longhouse and the Nak’albun School Addition.
+- Partnering on safe community infrastructure, from the NAC Dam Safety Review to the Tsal’alh Spill Surge Project, as well as Nation-led facilities like the Tzeachten Longhouse and the Nak’albun School Addition.

 - Exploring clean energy and land use opportunities with Nations, such as the Cheam Landfill Solar Study, turning reclaimed lands into renewable energy that supports community priorities.